lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

 Em particular, isso lança alguma luz sobre o quebra-cabeça de por que a normalização em lote funciona melhor para tamanhos moderados de minibatches na faixa de $50 \sim 100$.

-Fixing a trained model, you might think that we would prefer using the entire dataset to estimate the mean and variance.
-Once training is complete, why would we want the same image to be classified differently, depending on the batch in which it happens to reside?
-During training, such exact calculation is infeasible because the intermediate variables for all data examples change every time we update our model.
-However, once the model is trained, we can calculate the means and variances of each layer's variables based on the entire dataset.
-Indeed this is standard practice for models employing batch normalization and thus batch normalization layers function differently in *training mode* (normalizing by minibatch statistics) and in *prediction mode* (normalizing by dataset statistics).

-We are now ready to take a look at how batch normalization works in practice.

 Consertando um modelo treinado, você pode pensar que preferiríamos usar todo o conjunto de dados para estimar a média e a variância.